Have You Experienced Discrimination or Discriminatory Harassment?

 Faculty and Staff Reporting

 The information on this page is to help faculty and staff understand their obligation to report incidents involving UO students.
 If you are a faculty or staff member that wants support for an incident involving you or another faculty or staff member and it is an emergency please contact 9-1-1.
-If there is no immediate danger contact the Office of Affirmative Action and Equal Opportunity at 541-346-3123 or the Non Emergency Hate and Discrimination Report Line at 541-346-5555.
+If there is no immediate danger contact the Office of Investigations and Civil Rights Compliance at 541-346-3123 or the Non-Emergency Hate and Discrimination Report Line at 541-346-5555.

 It is important to note that the obligation to report these incidents does NOT require that faculty and staff ask additional questions or “investigate” the situation.
 In fact, faculty and staff are encouraged not to attempt to gather more information for the report as there are specially trained staff to handle these situations in a manner which best preserves a student’s options, including choosing what information to share and with whom.
 Our priority is to not re-traumatize a student by asking them to share more than they wish.